Pentacam® AXL Wave Basic Software

 - Assessment of the depth and degree of opacification

 This software provides a standardized method of selective quantification of corneal opacities.
-The maximum and average corneal opacity is displayed in a colour map.
+The maximum and average corneal opacity is displayed in a color map.
 Opacities can also be viewed in selected layers.
 Corneal opacities are shown for defined annuli and depths, facilitating uniform evaluation.
 This function served as a basis in the normative data studies listed below.

 - Sorcha Ni Dhubhghaill, Jos J. Rozema, Sien Jongenelen, Irene Ruiz Hidalgo, Nadia Zakaria,Marie-Jose Tassignon; Normative Values for Corneal Densitometry Analysis by Scheimpflug Optical Assessment, IOVS, January 2014, Vol. 55, No. 1, 164.